EtchUK/Etch.OrchardCore.AdminTheme/README.md

 Alternatively you can [download the source](https://github.com/etchuk/Etch.OrchardCore.AdminTheme/archive/master.zip) or clone the repository to your local machine.
 Add the project to your solution that contains an Orchard Core project and add a reference to Etch.OrchardCore.AdminTheme.

-## Fixes

-- Remove reduction of spacing on widgets within a flow

 ## Enhancements

-### Content Editor

-Minor tweak to add view option when editing a published content item.

 ### Bag/Flow Editor